 This measure should be selected because it expands the core set of measures beyond their current use.
+The measure will provide a mechanism to help assess the appropriateness of deliveries and prevent adverse neonatal outcomes.
 This measure is of particular importance for CHIPRA in that it is high impact with Medicaid patients and addresses concerns related to both mother and baby.
 Additionally, since this measure has full eSpecifications, it can be a candidate for future inclusion in the EHR Incentive Program for Meaningful Use.